rilldata/rill/docs/docs/learn/rill_clickhouse/r_ch_6.md

 ### Now we can deploy!

-Sorry about that, now we can deploy our project to Rill Cloud!
+Once you can confirm connection to your ClickHouse databse, we can deploy our project to Rill Cloud!

+If you prefer deploying via the CLI, [click here](deploy/r_ch_7)!

+If you prefer deploying via the UI, [click here](deploy/r_ch_7)!